kokkos/kokkos-core-wiki/API-Reference/Kokkos::ReducerConcept.md

    Returns a view of the result place.

 ### Built-In Reducers
-Kokkos provides a number of built-in reducers that work with the intrinsic C++ types as well as Kokkos::complex.  below are descriptions of each reducer.
+Kokkos provides a number of built-in reducers that automatically work with the intrinsic C++ types as well as Kokkos::complex.
+In order to use a Built-in reducer with a custom type, a template specialization of Kokkos::reduction_identity<CustomType> must be defined.
+See below for an example.
  * ```c++
    template<class Scalar, class Space>
    class Sum;